24th of September 2020

 Functional Training (FT) is the “new thing”, except it’s not a new thing, it’s been around for a long time, but it is more prominent lately, the new, old, fad.

 The fitness industry is always coming up with new things or repackaging old things.
 It can keep things interesting so I’m not criticising it, just pointing it out.
 Functional training is not too dissimilar to Insanity/T25 (HIIT, High Intensity Interval Training).
 FT uses body weight and requires no equipment – the rest intervals are also similar to HIIT, along with the 30s or 45s rep duration.
 Each workout has 3 levels of difficulty for you to pick.
 Quite handy.
 Sometimes I switch between levels mid exercise, if it gets too intense.

 The Evolve Functional Fitness channel is tied to an app, where you purchase some components, such as tutorials on how to do the moves.
-If you have been doing Capoeira, HIIT or similar and Yoga/Pilates you won’t need the tutorials.
+If you have been doing Capoeira, HIIT or similar and Yoga/Pilates you should pick it up by doing and won’t need detailed tutorials.
 I couldn’t install the app even if I wanted to, as it doesn’t seem to be available on Android. (correct me if I’m wrong, but I couldn’t find it in the app store).